67 Worked Examples: Airfoils & Wings

 Given that the pressure coefficient C_p distribution over a 2-dimensional body of chord c is described by C_p = -4(1 - x/c) on the upper surface of the body and C_p = (1-x/c) on the lower surface of the body, then calculate (by integration): (a) The lift coefficient acting on the body; (b) The pitching moment coefficient on the body about its leading edge.

 The pressure distribution in this question is given in analytic form to solve the problem without any numerical integration.
-But to check, a MATLAB code is given at the end of this answer.
+However, a MATLAB code is provided to check this answer by numerical integration.

 (a) The lift coefficient C_l is given by